crabmusket/deno_sqlite_plugin/README.md

 ## Usage

+You can use this plugin in three ways:

+1. Download the compiled plugin yourself
+2. Download the compiled plugin automatically using [plugin_prepare](https://github.com/manyuanrong/deno-plugin-prepare)
+3. Build the plugin from source

+### Manual download

 First, download the compiled plugin (~2MB).
 If you're not using Linux, you will have to compile from source for now (see below).